koskei-kipkoech/-Student-Grade-Generator/README.md

 # **Features**
- -Takes user input (between 0 - 100).
+ - Takes user input (between 0 - 100).
  - Outputs the corresponding grade based on ranges.

 # **Installation**
 Clone the repository to your local machine.
  - git clone git@github.com:koskei-kipkoech/Student-Grade-Generator.git
- cd Student-Grade-Generator
+ - cd Student-Grade-Generator

 # **Usage**
 To use the program: